benmccallum/dotnet-references/README.md

 # Feature backlog
 1. Support Mode 2 (file-first) via .csproj entry
 1. Support Mode 3
+1. Refactor and code cleanup
+1.1 Use a console arg parsing library
+1.1 Parse csproj files as XML instead of using regex 1.1 Better error handling and logging (perhaps with a verbosity argument)
 1. Support changed project file names.
-Use would provide a mapping to be used in the processing
+User would provide a mapping to be used in the processing
 1. Support Mode 4
 1. A rudimentary backup facility?
 Saving existing files where they were as .ext.bak or something like that